 - Using a fine mesh strainer and/or cheese cloth, strain nut milk, pressing all the milk from the meal.
 Nut meal can be discarded or added to oatmeal or baked goods.

-- Place nut milk and soaked pitted dates in the blender; blend until dates have disappeared.
+- Place nut milk and soaked pitted dates in the blender (and any optional additions); blend until dates have disappeared.

 - Place milk in a sealed mason jar in the refrigerator for up to 3 days; no preservatives means a short shelf life.
 Be sure to shake well before pouring.